 I can still feel my ankles when my legs get tired and I can literally feel the movement of all ten of my fingers.
 I can move each finger individually even though they are no longer there.
 But phantom pain is different.
 Amputee phantom pain is pain in the part of the amputated limb that is gone.

 In my case, it feels as if either my foot or a toe is being hit repeatedly with a hammer.
 It’s extremely painful and an opioid medication is always necessary.
 The pain will continue for the two hours it takes for that medication to work into my bloodstream.
 But then it’s gone just as fast as it comes on.
 My post, How Phantom Pain Can Ruin Your Day goes into further detail.

 Do People Stare and Make You Feel Uncomfortable?

 It’s very uncomfortable for me when people stare because I feel like I’m a sideshow in the circus.
 I don’t mind the children, because yes, I’m different than they are and they usually have questions.
 When our local preschool had a discussion about people with disabilities, my friend, the preschool owner, asked if I would come in and sit down with the kids.
 Check out How I Played the 20 Questions Game with Really Curious Kids to get a feel for the types of questions they asked.
 The kids were honest and loving and I have been back to see them again.

 Not at all.
 Of course, there are things that I cannot do any longer, like travel alone or hike.
-My biggest sadness is the thought that I cannot help care for future grandchildren when they’re babies.
-I always figured that I could help out if my kids need me, but without hands, I don’t see that as an option.
-I’m just going to have to bond with them in other ways.
-I am not in that situation now, so I know that it’s no use brooding over it.
+I used to feel sad thinking that I might not be able to help care for future grandchildren when they were babies.
+I always want to help out when my kids need me, but without my hands, I didn’t see that as an option.
+Thankfully, I have found that I can care for my grandbaby in other ways.

 As for other goals, I’ve just created new ones.
 I never thought that I would have a blog and share my story, but I do.
 It keeps me busy and provides a way to help others.